Card-Forge/forge/README.txt

 Java Issues:

-Some people that are using an early version of java 7 under the Windows OS have reported errors that state "Split must have > 2 children".
+Some people that are using an early version of Java 7 under the Windows OS have reported errors that state "Split must have > 2 children".
 Anyone having this sort of problem should de-install java 7 and install java 6 instead.

 Card Picture Issues: